junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 The town name rings a bell.
 Didn't that skinny bartender and saloon owner say he's from the same place?

-Cas rushes the horse as he rides across the land toward Colorado, wondering just how much trouble Dean has got himself into back in Colorado.
+Cas urges the horse onward as he rides across the land toward Colorado, wondering just how much trouble Dean has gotten himself into back in Colorado.

 <br>

 Cas finds the posse the night before they head out.
-The town sheriff Little Bill is counting the head.
+The town sheriff, Little Bill, is counting heads.
 They are one person short of a dozen, so Cas makes to the last spot.

-Little Bill tells them a story at the saloon many months ago, and how ruthless Clint Eastwood was when he murders men and humiliates women.
-The story sounds nothing like Dean, but everyone in the posse gets so inspired they all shouts damnation to this Clint Eastwood they've never met and eager to head out hunting the man down.
+Little Bill tells them a story at the saloon many months ago, and how ruthless Clint Eastwood was when he murdered men and humiliated women.
+The story sounds nothing like Dean, but everyone in the posse gets so motivated that they all shout damnation to this Clint Eastwood they've never met and eager to head out hunting the man down.

-Cas wants nothing but yell at these men, telling them how wrong they are and how misleading those stories are.
-But then he would for sure get kicked out of the posse with no way of finding Dean again, all while a group of cowboys hunting him down like hounds chasing hares.
+Cas wants nothing more than to yell at these credulous men, telling them how wrong they are and how misleading those stories are.
+But if he did, then he would for sure get kicked out of the posse with no way to find Dean again, all while a group of cowboys hunts him down like hounds chasing hares.

-He bites on his own lips to not show any sign of disapproval.
+He bites his lips to keep from showing any sign of disapproval on his face.

 "You with us, Novak?
 Hunt the man down and kill him by all means?"
 Little Bill stares at him when he doesn't jump up and down like the others.